mdfwn/Segmentation-Experiment/README.md

 This result surprised me because due to the size of the network I expected the network to simply 'memorize' (i.e. overfit) on the one training sample that I provided.
-Instead it seems to find the simplest hypothesis (which is not memorization) that is sufficient to fit the training sample, and this hypothesis seems to be the one we actually need to segment even more images.
+Instead it seems to find the simplest hypothesis (which is not memorization) that is sufficient to fit the training sample, and this hypothesis seems to be the one we actually seek.

 The following image shows the training sample that is produced by 'train.py' and the one image I used to train the network with: